 Weatherization Readiness Funds (DOE Contract)

 Readiness funds will be allocated to Subgrantees, when approved by the Grantee using the Application for Readiness Funds form, on a case-by-case basis to provide necessary repairs to a home to avoid a weatherization deferral.
-The maximum expenditure limit is $15,000 per home.
+The maximum expenditure limit per home is listed in the Weatherization Measure Expenditure Limits Table in the Weatherization General Appendix.
 Costs exceeding the expenditure limit must be covered by other funding sources.
 Homes on which Readiness funds are used must result in a DOE or DOE-BIL22 completion (federal requirement).
+The entire home, including Readiness funds, must be completed within a 6-month timeframe.
+If a home is open longer than six months, the subgrantee must document the reason(s) why.
+A full audit and the WAweb (NEAT/MHEA Audit) must be run on the home before applying for Readiness funds.
 Landlords are required to contribute 50% of the costs prior to Readiness funds being used on a rental property.
 If the landlord is unwilling to contribute, the home will be deferred.
 Readiness funds will be allocated to the Subgrantee's regular DOE contract that is in force when the home is reported as complete, and Readiness costs must be reported to the regular DOE contract regardless of whether the completion and other weatherization work is reported to the regular DOE or DOE-BIL22 contract.
 The Grantee reserves the right to adjust the Readiness cost limit per home.

 8.32 Budget Line Item Flexibility